pravn/conv_VAE/README.md

 conv_VAE.py: encoder has convolutions.
 Decoder is fully connected
 convdeconv_VAE: encoder has convolutions.
 Decoder has a deconv architecture but not the same as encoder.
 Still experimenting.
+convdeconv_stride_VAE: This one has strided convolutions/deconvolutions instead of max pooling.